Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202601/index.md

     `libpsl` module from the older LUMI software stacks, may fail.
 A solution has been implemented in 25.03 and we are considering options for 24.03 and 23.09.

-3.  <a id="lumi-workspaces"></a><span style="color:DarkBlue">FIXED: `lumi-workspaces` and other commands that return project and user information and billing unit use, work again as intended.</span>
+3.  <a id="lumi-workspaces"></a>FIXED: `lumi-workspaces` and other commands that return project and user information and billing unit use, work again as intended.

-4. FIXED: <a id="htop"></a><span style="color:DarkBlue">The `htop` command in the `systools` module for LUMI/24.03 and later is broken.</span>
+4. FIXED: <a id="htop"></a>The `htop` command in the `systools` module for LUMI/24.03 and later now working again.

-    <span style="color:DarkBlue">Workaround: Use the system `top` command.</span>

-5. FIXED: <a id="LMOD-loop"></a><span style="color:DarkBlue">There are cases where LMOD enters an infinite loop when switching to a different LUMI stack.
+5. FIXED: <a id="LMOD-loop"></a>There are cases where LMOD enters an infinite loop when switching to a different LUMI stack.
 An additional complication is that the load of the LUMI stack is sometimes hidden in another module.
-This is the case for some modules in the CSC local software stack where many modules rely on a particular version of the LUMI stack and load that version internally.</span>
+This is the case for some modules in the CSC local software stack where many modules rely on a particular version of the LUMI stack and load that version internally.

-    <span style="color:DarkBlue">The workaround for now is to do a `module purge` (no `module --force purge` as
-    that will create other issues) before loading the module that causes the infinite loop.</span>
+    The workaround for now is to do a `module purge` (no `module --force purge` as that will create other issues) before loading the module that causes the infinite loop.

-    <span style="color:DarkBlue">The root cause of the issue has been identified and a solution will be rolled
-    out on the system as soon as the filesystem condition allows to do so.</span>
+    The root cause of the issue has been identified and a solution will be rolled out on the system as soon as the filesystem condition allows to do so.

 6.  <a id="hugepages"></a><span style="color:DarkBlue">Hugepages support is broken.
-It appears that memory corruption can happen and malloc/free calls can produce unexpected errors when this module is loaded.</span>
+It appears that memory corruption can happen and malloc/free calls can produce unexpected errors when this module is loaded.
+Only the `craype-hugepages2M` module seems to have no issues, and some of the very large page sizes also seem to work.</span>

     <span style="color:DarkBlue">This will show when using GROMACS from one of our EasyBuild recipes.
     Building GROMACS may fail, but the point of failure in the build is not always the same.
 We suspect that it may also show when running codes, either in the form of crashes or as wrong results.</span>

-    <span style="color:DarkBlue">The only available workaround is to not use hugepages.
-The EasyBuild
+    <span style="color:DarkBlue">The only available workaround is to not use hugepages if you notice
-    recipes for GROMACS will be adapted in the comming weeks.</span>
+    issues.
+The EasyBuild recipes for GROMACS have been adapted to avoid using hugepages for now.</span>

+    <span style="color:DarkBlue">Note that the hardware hugepage size is 2M, so it may make sense to use the
+    corresponding module anyway as a larger size will only cause more memory spillage but will likely not produce much better performance.</span>

 ## Other software stacks